martin-ockajak/automorph/README.md

 ## [Client](https://www.javadoc.io/doc/io.automorph/automorph-core_2.13/latest/automorph/Client.html)

-The client provides automatic creation of transparent proxy instances for remote JSON-RPC endpoints defined by existing API classes.
+The client provides automatic creation of transparent proxy instances for remote RPC endpoints defined by existing API classes.
 Additionally, it also supports direct calls and notifications of remote API methods.

 Depends on: